This article provides valuable insights on Knack's views and how you can effectively leverage them within the pages of

 To add a new view to an existing page, go to the Pages section of the Builder and select the desired page in the left menu.
 Then, click “Add View” from the top toolbar.

 Once you click on "Add View" in the top toolbar, you will be able to choose the desired view type from the options available in the left toolbox.

 When selecting a record view, you have the option to choose which records the view will work with.
-If you are working on a page with a login, you can choose whether you want to display records from an object connected to one of the user roles with access to the page or not.
+If you are working on a page with a login, you can choose whether you want to display records from a table connected to one of the user roles with access to the page or not.

-Knack will only present you with a list of objects and views that are available to add to your page.
+Knack will only present you with a list of tables and views that are available to add to your page.
 For example, a start page can always display views for any table, but child pages can display only certain views for a specific table.

 Single Record Views